Perpetual Real Estate Services, Inc. v. Michaelson Properties, Inc.: Facts

-Aaron Michaelson (Aaron) formed Michaelson Properties, Inc. (Properties) in 1981 as a business to invest in real estate joint ventures.
+Aaron Michaelson (Aaron) formed Michaelson Properties, Inc. (Properties) in 1981 to invest in real estate joint ventures.
 Aaron was the sole shareholder and the corporation's president.

-Properties entered a joint venture with Perpetual Real Estates (Perpetual), forming a partnership called "Arlington Apartment Associates" (AAA) to build condominiums.
-During the building process AAA needed further financing; Properties could not put up its share, so Perpetual loaned it $1.05 million and got a personal guarantee from Aaron.
+Properties entered a joint venture with Perpetual Real Estate (Perpetual), forming a partnership called "Arlington Apartment Associates" (AAA) to build condominiums.
+During building, AAA needed additional financing; Properties could not contribute its share, so Perpetual loaned it $1.05 million and obtained a personal guarantee from Aaron.

-However, the condominiums were poorly built, and AAA was successfully sued for $950,000 by several of the purchasers.
-Perpetual paid the judgments on behalf of AAA, then sought Properties.
-Properties did not have the money, and went bankrupt, so Perpetual sued Aaron to pay.
+The condominiums were poorly built, and several purchasers successfully sued AAA for $950,000.
+Perpetual paid the judgments on behalf of AAA and then sought recovery from Properties.
+Properties lacked sufficient funds and went bankrupt, prompting Perpetual to sue Aaron personally.

-Aaron argued that Properties was a separate legal person, and it was inappropriate to pierce the corporate veil in this circumstance.
-However, the jury ruled that it could be pierced and that Aaron should pay.
+Aaron argued that Properties was a separate legal entity and that pierce the corporate veil was inappropriate.
+However, the jury ruled that the veil could be pierced and held Aaron personally liable.
 Aaron appealed.